PhilipYip1988/python-notebooks/anaconda/windows/update.md

 <img src='images_update/img_003.png' alt='img_003' width='350'/>

-If a .condrc file is present, it should be deleted using:
+If a .condarc file is present, it should be deleted using:

 ```
 del .condarc